|4-H Club Project Areas (click here for a complete list of volunteer & member program areas)|

 4-H Programs for Douglas County (information brochures below):

-In Douglas County, most 4-H opportunities are offered to youth in grades 4-12.
+In Douglas County, most 4-H opportunities are offered to youth who are 9 to 19 years of age as of September 1st.
 4-H members learn together in a club setting where volunteer leaders work with a group of youth all year to complete one or more 4-H projects.

 Important Douglas County 4-H information